Washington-University/cifti-matlab/README.md

 The cifti structure returned by this library uses 0-based indices for vertex and voxel indices, 1-based for cifti indices, and the helper functions return 1-based indices for everything.
-This library is in beta testing, and while function names and other conventions are expected to be near-final, it is possible they could be changed before a full release.

 # Usage
 All exposed functions have usage information available through the `help` command: